Lump-sum death benefit

 How lump-sum death benefits are paid

-Generally, when your family member or survivor reports your death to the Board of Pensions, the Board sends a Death Benefits Claim form to your spouse, beneficiary, and, when applicable, covered dependents.
+Generally, when your family member or survivor reports your death to the Board of Pensions, the Board sends a Death Benefits Claim form to your spouse, beneficiary, or eligible dependents, as applicable.
 The Board will pay benefits once it receives a completed form, a copy of the death certificate, and any outstanding pension and/or disability overpayments, as applicable.

-• your surviving spouse, provided the marriage or the initiation of any disability or retirement benefits occurred at least one year before your death
+• your surviving spouse, provided the marriage occurred at least one year before your death

 • your dependent parents